Percheron: Uses

 The Percheron is the most famous and populous of all French draft breeds in the world today.
 They were used to improve both the Ardennes and Vladimir Heavy Draft horses, and to create the Spanish-Norman breed, a cross between the Andalusian and the Percheron.
 By the end of the 19th century, Percherons made up the majority of driving horses in Paris.
 The Percheron is still used extensively for draft work and, like other draft breeds, it is also used in France for meat production.
 Around the world, Percherons are used for parades, sleigh rides and hayrides, as well as being used to pull carriages in large cities.
 The largest team of working Percherons in Europe is found at Disneyland Paris, where the breed makes up 30 percent of the horses in the park and the horses work to pull trams on the main park street.
 One of the most famous horse teams in the United States is the Heinz hitch of Percherons, having appeared multiple times at the Tournament of Roses Parade.

-In Great Britain, the Percheron is used for advertising and publicity, as well as forestry and farm work.
+In Great Britain, the Percheron is used for advertising and publicity, as well as forestry work and farm work.
 They are crossbred with lighter horses by breeders of heavy hunters in order to increase size and improve disposition.
-Purebred Percherons are also ridden, and some have proven useful at show jumping.
 Crossbred Percherons have been used successfully in dressage.
 In both the Falkland Islands and northern Australia, Percherons have been crossed with local mares, primarily Criollos in the Falklands, to produce larger stock horses with greater stamina.
 These crossbred horses are used extensively in both the sub-Antarctic climate of the Falklands and the sub-tropical climate of Australia for working stock.
 In Australia they are also crossed with Thoroughbreds for use as mounted police horses.

 In 1978, the first World Percheron Congress was held in Great Britain, and has been held annually ever since.
 Although the majority of the shows have been held in North America, four – in 1980, 1989, 2001 and 2011 – have been held in France.
 Each year, in July, the French national breed show is held in Haras du Pin.

-Since the early 2000's the United States Army's Fort Sam Houston Caisson and Funeral Honors Platoon have used Percherons for pulling the casket-bearing military caisson during funeral details.
+Since the early 2000s the United States Army's Fort Sam Houston Caisson and Funeral Honors Platoon have used Percherons for pulling the casket-bearing military caisson during funeral details.
 As of 2019, the Fort Sam Houston Caisson Platoon had 11 working Percherons and one lighter horse used as the riderless horse in a funeral procession.
 In addition to funeral details, which they perform year round, the Caisson Percherons are routinely featured at the San Antonio Stock Show & Rodeo and other United States Army recruiting events in the south Texas area.